-C. The Government's Stated Basis For The Executive Order, National Security, Is A Pretext For Impermissible Animus Towards Muslims
+C. The Government's Stated Basis for the Executive Order, National Security, Is a Pretext for Impermissible Animus Towards Muslims.

-Given the clear animus towards Muslims that gave rise to the Executive Order, the Supreme Court's jurisprudence would require careful judicial examination of the stated justification for the Order, safeguarding national security, even if the Court determined that, as an executive action regarding immigration, the Executive Order is subject to rational basis review.
-That the Government's justification for this policy is national security does not lessen this Court's duty to ensure the policy is constitutional.
-Washington, 847 F.3d at 1163 ("[F]ederal courts routinely review the constitutionality of-and even invalidate-actions taken by the executive to promote national security, and have done so even in times of conflict.").
+Given the clear animus towards Muslims that gave rise to the Executive Order, the Supreme Court's jurisprudence requires careful judicial examination of the stated justification for the Order even if the Court determines that the Executive Order is subject to rational basis review.
+That the Government's justification for this policy is national security does not diminish this Court's duty to ensure the policy is constitutional.
+Washington v.
+Trump, 847 F.3d 1151, 1163 (9th Cir.
+2017) ("[F]ederal courts routinely review the constitutionality of-and even invalidate-actions taken by the executive to promote national security, and have done so even in times of conflict.").
 Any meaningful review demonstrates that the purported national security justification for the Executive Order is merely a pretext for anti-Muslim animus.